PetarSimonovic/student-directory/README.md

 # Student Directory #

-The student directory script allows users to manage a list of student enrolled at villains academy
+The student directory script allows users to manage a list of students enrolled at villains academy

 ## How to use ##